rexrainbow/phaser3-rex-notes/docs/docs/tagplayer.md

             - `vpx`, `vpy` : Number between `0`~`1`.
 Proportion of viewport.
             - `vp` : Viewport in [rectangle](geom-rectangle.md)
         - `false` : Do nothing, default behavior.
+    - `sprites.symbols` : Convert string value to number value when Set or Ease property of game object.
+        - A plain object contains string key and number value.
     - `false`, `null` : No sprite manager
 - `texts` : Configuration of texts.
     - `texts.createGameObject` :